 Internet accessibility help

 The BBC provide comprehensive guides to enabling computer users to make the most of the internet whatever their ability or disability.
-See My Web My Way on the BBC website
+See My Web My Way on the BBC website.

-Accessibility and technical standards
+Web and accessibility standards

 For more information see: